 Inheriting Without Formal Administration

 Not every estate goes through full probate.
-When no administration is opened, this statute confirms that heirs and beneficiaries still have a legal right to the property.
-The deceased person's assets do not sit in limbo simply because no one filed paperwork with the court.
+This statute confirms that heirs and beneficiaries still have a legal right to the property.
+Their assets do not sit in limbo because no one filed court paperwork.

 In the absence of administration, the heirs and devisees are entitled to the estate in accordance with the terms of a probated will or the laws of intestate succession.

-A.R.S. § 14-3901If there is a probated will, the devisees named in that will can use it to establish title to the property they were left.
-If there is no will, heirs can establish their right by showing that the deceased owned the property, that the person has passed away, and that they are related in a way that qualifies them under Arizona's intestacy rules.
+A.R.S. § 14-3901If there is a probated will, the named devisees can use it to establish title.
+If there is no will, heirs can show the deceased owned the property.
+They must also show proof of death and their family relationship under Arizona's intestacy rules.

 Rights Come With Responsibilities

-This statute does not mean successors receive property free and clear of all obligations.
-Even without formal administration, the property remains subject to creditor claims, the surviving spouse's allowances, and dependent children's protections.
-It is also subject to abatement, retainer, advancement, and ademption.
+This statute does not mean successors receive property free and clear.
+The property remains subject to creditor claims and the surviving spouse's allowances.
+It is also subject to dependent children's protections, abatement, retainer, advancement, and ademption.

 Successors take subject to all charges incident to administration, including the claims of creditors and allowances of surviving spouse and dependent children, and subject to the rights of others resulting from abatement, retainer, advancement and ademption.

-A.R.S. § 14-3901In practical terms, inheriting without probate does not erase the deceased person's debts or other obligations.
+A.R.S. § 14-3901Inheriting without probate does not erase the deceased person's debts.
 Creditors can still pursue what they are owed.
-The allowances and protections that Arizona provides to a surviving spouse and dependent children remain in effect.
-Successors step into ownership, but they step into the full picture, not just the benefits.
+Arizona's protections for a surviving spouse and dependent children remain in effect.